 Three answers in five minutes.

 - Video: YouTube, Slides: Why_Demo_Coding.zip (Size: 923361; Date: 2013-12-29, 18:39 CET)

 - Yeah, it looks nice... but how are you doing this? -

-Explaining a simple demo effect.
+Explaining a simple demo effect in five minutes.

 - Video: YouTube, Slides: PlasmaIn5Minutes.zip (Size: 13934815; Date: 2014-12-27, 17:11 CET)